lukifer23/IRISStar/docs/UI_DESIGN_SYSTEM.md

 # Iris UI Design System

-This document tracks the unified UI system and refactor plan.
-It defines tokens, patterns, and component guidance to keep the app clean, modern, fluid, and consistent.
+**STATUS: ACTIVE DEVELOPMENT - This document tracks the unified UI system and ongoing refactor plan.**

+This document defines tokens, patterns, and component guidance to keep the app clean, modern, fluid, and consistent.
+The design system is continuously evolving as the project develops.

 ## Tokens